xaionaro-go/ffstream/.github/instructions/general.instructions.md

 - There is no such thing as "unrelated issue".
 Every issue that stands on your way IS RELATED AND MUST BE FIXED.

 ## 6. Logging
-- If you cannot diagnose an issue, try adding logging (in an attempt to gather more info about the issue) and auto-tests (in an attempt to reproduce the issue).
+- If Agent cannot diagnose an issue, try adding logging (in an attempt to gather more info about the issue) and auto-tests (in an attempt to reproduce the issue).
 - When unsure, prefer more logging in the code.

 ## 7. Root cause and correctness checks
 - Fix both root causes and symptoms.
 Fixing symptoms alone is NOT SUFFICIENT.
 - I repeat: before considering an issue solved, think if there could be a deeper reason of the issue, and address it.
 For example:
   - If something is nil, then just a check for nil is not enough: why is it nil?
 Should it be nil?
 If not, fix the root cause.
 - Fixing any problem starts with reproducing it.
 Making a narrow unit-test that causes some module to misbehave is NOT reproducing the issue.
-You need to reproduce the issue in the full system, with all relevant modules working together.
+Agent need to reproduce the issue in the full system, with all relevant modules working together.
-- Until you have objective evidence of the root cause of being the root cause: you are not to treat it as the root cause, instead treat it as a "possible root cause".
-If you so have objective evidence, mention it when you claim something is a root cause.
+- Until Agent have objective evidence of the root cause of being the root cause: Agent are not to treat it as the root cause, instead treat it as a "possible root cause".
+If Agent so have objective evidence, mention it when Agent claim something is a root cause.

 ## 8. Self-review and reversions
 - Critique analysis and address found incompletenesses of your analysis.
 Continue repeating this critique&fix cycles until nothing left to critique.
-- If a change you made is reverted, assume it was incorrect.
+- If a change Agent made is reverted, assume it was incorrect.
 - After each change ask yourself: "why what I did may not be what was requested?".
-If you find any reason, then go back to the "critique analysis" point.
+If Agent find any reason, then go back to the "critique analysis" point.

 ## 9. Hints files
-- Every ~5 meaningful steps and before any major step, read `(ffstream/).github/instructions/hints.md`.
-- Delete the hints.md content after reading them.
 - Before finishing/pausing the execution (e.g. asking me anything check if file `(ffstream/).github/instructions/afk` is present).
 If it is present the User is unavailable, so don't block on me, use your best judgement to continue.
-While the User is unavailable you should not do `git push` (or analogous commands), but otherwise you can do whatever you want (the system is in a container, so nothing bad will happen if you'll ruing something).
+While the User is unavailable Agent should not do `git push` (or analogous commands), but otherwise Agent can do whatever Agent want (the system is in a container, so nothing bad will happen if you'll ruing something).

 ## 10. Reading code & troubleshooting

 - Everytime there is something difficult to understand or troubleshoot: try to understand/troubleshoot it and document.
 Create files `.github/explanations/<package-dir>/<package-name>.<flow-title>.md` with the summary of the learnings.
-You'll be the only consumer of this information (no human will consume it).
-In the future, you may use these explanations to quickly understand what you need.
+The Agent will be the only consumer of this information (no human will consume it).
+In the future, Agent may use these explanations to quickly understand what Agent need.
 Don't forget to update these explanations if something changes.

 ## 11. Writing code
 - Don't make cheap initializations be lazy, initialize normally instead.
 - After every change, try to find ways to reduce the amount of code in the pieces related to the change.
 But don't change the code that is not affected by (/related to) the change.
-Also one-lining the code IS NOT reducing it's amount: you should remove logic, not amount of lines; keep the code readable (even if it requires more lines).
+Also one-lining the code IS NOT reducing it's amount: Agent should remove logic, not amount of lines; keep the code readable (even if it requires more lines).
 Try to simplify, e.g. remove unnecessary `if`-s.
 - If a change requires or touches 'ugly' workarounds, treat it as a design smell: pause and look for a more elegant approach.
 - When strong input expectations exist, validate inputs.
 If no error channel exists, use an assertion (or equivalent invariant enforcement).
 - Maintain internal semantic consistency: one source of truth for each piece of logic/constant, within the touched scope.